AdS3 integrability, Sine-Gordon and fractional supersymmetry: Introduction and Conclusions

 The focus of this paper is instead the difference in the nature itself of the supersymmetry, in particular the appearance of fractional statistics.
-We review the detailed reason why supersymmetry accidentally pops out but is not exactly that which one has in pure RR $AdS_3$, due to a different assignment of fermionic number of the particles.
+We review the detailed reason why supersymmetry emerges but is not exactly that which one has in pure RR $AdS_3$, due to a different assignment of fermionic number of the particles.
 We use the coproduct of the underlying quantum affine symmetry of Sine-Gordon to show this, following the presentation in Bernard and LeClair \cite{BL}, see also section 2 of \cite{ilmondo} and \cite{Cecotti}.
-We use this to obtain a very simple interpolating $S$-matrix between massless $AdS_3$ and Sine-Gordon, which could be useful.
+We use this to obtain an interpolating $S$-matrix between massless $AdS_3$ and Sine-Gordon.